koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 > - Feeling an internal urge to text someone you have a crush on.
 > - That tug you feel when you are hungry and pass by a donut.
 >
-> To us, this definition seems importantly type-correct and appropriate—see [Appendix B](#app-b).
+> To us, this definition seems importantly type-correct and appropriate—see [Appendix B](#appendix-b-terminology).
 The main downside is that the definition is relatively broad—most people wouldn’t list “donuts” among their “values.”
 To avoid this counter-intuitiveness, we would refer to a “donut shard” instead of a “donut value.” (“Shard” and associated terminology are defined in [section 2](#shaping).)

-<a id="assumptions"></a>

 ## 1. Neuroscientific assumptions

 The shard theory of human values makes three main assumptions.
 We think each assumption is pretty mainstream and reasonable.
-(For pointers to relevant literature supporting these assumptions, see [Appendix C](#app-c).)
+(For pointers to relevant literature supporting these assumptions, see [Appendix C](#appendix-c-evidence-for-neuroscience-assumptions).)

 > [!abstract] Assumption 1: The cortex is basically (locally) randomly initialized.
 > According to this assumption,[^1]  [most](https://www.alignmentforum.org/posts/wBHSYwqssBGCnwvHg/intro-to-brain-like-agi-safety-2-learning-from-scratch-in#2_4_My_hypothesis__the_telencephalon_and_cerebellum_learn_from_scratch__the_hypothalamus_and_brainstem_don_t) of the circuits in the brain are [learned from scratch](https://www.alignmentforum.org/posts/wBHSYwqssBGCnwvHg/intro-to-brain-like-agi-safety-2-learning-from-scratch-in) in the sense of being mostly randomly initialized and not mostly genetically hard-coded.
 While the high-level topology of the brain may be genetically determined, we think that the local connectivity is not primarily genetically determined.
 For more clarification, see [Intro to brain-like-AGI safety: Learning from scratch in the brain.](https://www.alignmentforum.org/posts/wBHSYwqssBGCnwvHg/intro-to-brain-like-agi-safety-2-learning-from-scratch-in)